Grace College & Seminary: Basketball

-Grace's men's basketball program was coached by Jim Kessler for 42 seasons from 1977-2019 and won the NAIA Division II men's championship in 1992, and in 2013, advanced to the Final Four.
-On 31 October 2014, Coach Kessler achieved his 700th career coaching win.
+Grace's men's basketball program was coached by Jim Kessler for 42 seasons from 1977 to 2019 and won the NAIA Division II men's championship in 1992 with a 85–79 OT victory over Northwestern IA, and, in 2013, advanced to the Final Four.
+On October 31, 2014, Coach Kessler achieved his 700th career coaching win.
 Since 2019, Grace has been led by Coach Scott Moore, a former Grace player and long time assistant coach.
-The 2021-2022 began a run of great success for the program as Grace captured the Crossroads League tournament title and made a run to the Sweet 16 of the NAIA tournament, which included an upset of #2 seed Olivet Nazarene.
-The 2022-2023 men's basketball team got off to the best start in program history and captured the Crossroads League regular season and conference tournament title and ended the season with a 31-4 record and an appearance in the quarterfinals of the NAIA tournament.
+The 2021–2022 season began a run of great success for the program as Grace captured the Crossroads League tournament title and made a run to the Sweet 16 of the NAIA tournament, which included an upset of #2 seed Olivet Nazarene.
+The 2022–2023 men's basketball team got off to the best start in program history and captured the Crossroads League regular season and conference tournament title and ended the season with a 31–4 record and an appearance in the quarterfinals of the NAIA tournament.

-The women's basketball team has been led by Coach Dan Davis since 2018 and the 2022-23 season produced the best season in program history.
+The women's basketball team has been led by Coach Dan Davis since 2018 and the 2022–23 season produced the best season in program history.